|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

-If the sun, Moon and Earth all orbited in the same plane, as I've told you, how often would we have eclipses? (twice a month).
+If the sun, Moon and Earth all orbited in the same plane, which is what I've told you, how often would we have eclipses? (twice a month).
 We'd have a lunar eclipse, every full Moon and a solar eclipse every new Moon.

 In fact eclipses are relatively rare.
 You only get them about twice a year.
 Let's see why.

-To get eclipses every two weeks, the Moon would have to orbit the Earth in the same plane that the Earth orbits the sun. (show Earth orbiting the Sun in the horizontal plane, and then the Moon orbiting the Earth, in that same plane.)
+To get eclipses every two weeks, the Moon would have to orbit the Earth in the ecliptic plane. (show Earth orbiting the Sun in the horizontal plane, and then the Moon orbiting the Earth, in that same plane.)

-In fact, the Moon orbits the Earth in a plane that's tilted 5° to the plane of the ecliptic.
+In fact, the Moon orbits the Earth in a plane that's tilted 5° to the ecliptic plane.

 show exaggerated tilt with hoop.

-Why doesn't the Moon orbit the Earth in the same plane as the ecliptic, the plane where all the other planets do their orbiting?
+Can anyone guess why the Moon doesn't orbit the Earth in the ecliptic plane, the plane where all the other planets do their orbiting?

 It's left over from the collision that formed the Earth-Moon system.
 The collision wasn't dead-centre, so the Earth's axis of rotation was tilted.
 Another effect of the collision not being dead centre was that the the collisional debris was sprayed out in a plane tilted to the ecliptic.
 This collisional debris later coallesced to form the Moon, which now orbited the Earth in a plane tilted 5° to the plane of the ecliptic.